 - Supplier Name/Address Changes: Changes to supplier name, address, etc. should be handled by canceling the PO and entering a new requisition to the correct supplier.

-- Blanket POs: Increases to blanket POs over $10,000 must have approval by a Procurement Specialist.
+- Blanket POs: Departments should create a new Blanket Order Request in lieu of requesting an increase.
+Increases to blanket POs over $10,000 must have approval by a Procurement Specialist.
 These are not to be increased without Procurement Specialist approval.

 - Contracts: Do not increase price if the PO was the result of a quote, or competitive solicitation, such as a bid, RFP or ITN.
 This includes all SpearMart suppliers.
 Paying above the PO price may be in violation of the existing agreement between the University and the supplier.
 Procurement Services must review any invoice which varies from the contracted amount to determine the correct course of action prior to payment.

-- C&G Projects: In addition, for any changes to a PO being paid via C&G Projects, you must send an email to Sponsored Research Accounting for approval to ensure compliance with the grant/project before requesting a Change Order through Procurement Services.
+- C&G Projects: In addition, for any changes to a PO being paid via C&G Projects, Sponsored Research Accounting must approve to ensure compliance with the grant/project.

 - Invoice Payments: Payments should not be paid “unencumbered” when a PO already exists and is still valid/active.

-- SpearMart Orders: SpearMart orders should not be changed.
+- SpearMart Orders: SpearMart catalog orders should not be changed.
 The prices in SpearMart are contract prices and supplier invoices must match the PO price.
 If a supplier’s invoice doesn’t match, please contact Procurement Services immediately.
-Do not submit a Change Order to increase the price or authorize to pay more than the PO amount.
-Issuing change orders to SpearMart suppliers must be handled carefully as they can cause the order to be reissued and the supplier to refill the order.
+Do not submit a Change Order Request to increase the price or authorize to pay more than the PO amount.
+Issuing change orders to SpearMart Participating Suppliers (SpearMart Catalog Suppliers) must be handled carefully as they can cause the order to be reissued and the supplier to refill the order.

 - Shipping Charges: Shipping charges may or may not be valid on a PO.
 Do not increase or pay unencumbered without first checking to see if the purchase was made using an established procurement method (i.e. Quote, Bid, Contract, etc.).
 These charges may not be valid per contract and there may be times when the University should not be paying shipping charges.
 If in doubt, check with Procurement Services.